Passing (gender): Passing as female

+Passing can involve altering the face and body to appear feminine.
+These alterations fall into two categories: temporary items that are applied or worn, and medical alterations.

-For people assigned male at birth, passing as female typically involves wearing a wig or styling hair in a manner typical of women in their culture, removing or disguising facial hair, and wearing makeup to make the face appear like that of a cisgender woman, altering the body to resemble that of a woman, wearing clothing and accessories deemed to be for women, speaking in a voice that fits their presentation, and adopting feminine mannerisms.
+For people assigned male at birth, passing as female typically involves wearing a wig or styling hair in a manner typical of women in their culture, removing or disguising facial hair, and wearing makeup to make the face appear like that of a cisgender woman.
+Feminine clothing and accessories can be used as well.

-Alterations to make the face and body appear feminine fall into two categories: temporary items that are applied or worn, and medical alterations.

-Some forms of breast prostheses are sometimes used.
+Other temporary alterations shape the body to appear more stereotypically feminine.
+Breast prostheses are sometimes used to create the appearance of a female chest.
 If the clothing being worn will reveal breast cleavage, cleavage enhancement techniques can be used if there is not sufficient breast tissue to form cleavage.

-Various methods are used to create a feminine waist–hip ratio, by either reducing the waist size and/or enlarging the hips and buttocks.
-A garment such as a corset, BodyBriefer or control brief is often used to reduce the apparent waist size and/or to flatten the stomach area.
-Hip and buttock padding is sometimes used to enlarge the apparent size of the hips and buttocks.
+A feminine waist–hip ratio is created by either reducing the waist size with a corset and/or enlarging the hips and buttocks with padding.

-Tucking refers to the practice of hiding the penis and testicles so that they are not visible through tight clothing.
+Tucking, the practice of hiding the penis and testicles so that they are not visible through tight clothing, can further contribute to passing as female.
 The most effective method of tucking involves pushing the testicles up into the inguinal canal.
-Though this can be uncomfortable or even painful, feminizing hormone replacement therapy can reduce the size of the testicles through atrophy, making tucking easier.
 Once this is done, the penis is pulled back between the legs and a tight pair of panties, a gaff, or another tight garment is then worn on top to hold everything in place.
 Tucking is often utilized when wearing more revealing clothing such as leggings or swimwear.
-For those who have not undergone or do not want to undergo genital reconstruction surgery, the penile crotch protrusion (sometimes known by the slang terms moose knuckle or bulge) can be among the most conspicuous signs of birth sex.
+For those who have not undergone or do not want to undergo sex reassignment surgery, the penile crotch protrusion (sometimes known by the slang terms moose knuckle or bulge) can be a sign of their birth sex.

+Hormone replacement therapy is a medical intervention that further contributes to a female appearance by causing more feminine body fat distribution, the development of breasts, and lower waist-hip ratio.
+For more permanent bodily changes cosmetic surgeries can be used.